 Much of the political controversy centers on the relationship between the Perry-appointed Board of Regents for the University of Texas system and Bill Powers, the president of its flagship, the University of Texas at Austin.
-Powers.
 The Regents have put pressure on Powers in a variety of ways, especially with a demand that he and his staff refrain from deleting emails.

 Many prominent Republicans, including Lieutenant Governor David Dewhurst, have sided with Powers.
 At first glance, the friction appears to be little more than a “spitting contest” between personalities; a Texas legislator, Rep. Jim Pitts, called the Regents’ email request a “witch hunt.”

 But that perception, along with Pitts’ comments, masks matters of great importance.
 To begin with, there was enough of the appearance of impropriety at the UT-Austin law school and its foundation (which raises funds for the law school) to warrant the Regents’ email request.
 Among other things, former law school dean Larry Sager obtained a $500,000 “forgivable” loan from the foundation without going through proper channels.

 Powers eventually fired Sager for his financial misdeeds, but according to the Texas Tribune, “the practice of the foundation providing forgivable loans to faculty members—largely at the dean's discretion—actually began in 2003, when Powers was dean of the law school.”